-We are committed to minimizing our environmental impact during the development of the KXL Project.
+We are committed to minimizing our environmental impact during the development of Keystone XL.
 We have built pipelines in all conditions throughout the U.S. and Canada and pride ourselves on minimizing impact and returning the land to its original condition.

 We employ the most modern construction techniques when building our pipelines and take precautions around roads and water crossings.
 For instance: